 Tupelo Press endorses and abides by the Ethical Guidelines of the Council of Literary Magazines and Presses (CLMP), which can be reviewed here, along with more about Tupelo Press’s ethical considerations for literary contests.

 Beyond this, kindly refrain from requesting an individual response to confirm receipt of your manuscript and/or payment.
 We receive thousands of manuscripts each year and cannot offer individual acknowledgments.
 Thank you for your understanding.

-All entries must be postmarked or certified by Submittable by midnight (EST) of April 30, 2017.
+All entries must be postmarked or certified by Submittable online by midnight of July 31, 2019.

-Results will be announced in summer 2017.
-We notify entrants in three ways:
+Results will be announced in the Fall of 2019.
+We notify all submitters in three ways: